-- Efficient use of generated heat which is recycled in a continuous process (using a unique heat recovery process).
+- Efficient use of generated heat, which is recycled in a continuous process, using a unique heat recovery process.

 - Significant efficiencies in drying and cooling of bricks.

-- Scalable operating modes either continuous or semi continuous.
+- Scalable operating modes either continuous or semi-continuous.

 - Power source flexibility.

-- Easily mechanized.
+- Easily mechanized technology.

 The HZZK Difference: a Positive Impact on Workers

-- Improves health outcomes of all workers, and communities.
+- Improves health outcomes of all workers and communities.

-- Promotes safe sustainable work practices and the dignity of all workers.
+- Promotes safe, sustainable work practices and the dignity of all workers.

 - Uses and upgrades skills of existing workforce whilst maintaining employment.

-- Significantly reduces GHG emissions, CO2 and short lived climate pollutants (SLCP’s) particularly black carbon (soot).
+- Significantly reduces GHG emissions, CO2 and short-lived climate pollutants (SLCP’s) particularly Black Carbon (soot).

 - Improves agricultural outcomes, locally and regionally.

-The HZZK Difference: Improved Economics
+A Key HZZK Difference: Improved Economics

-- Significant fuel savings, increase profits.
+- Significant fuel savings, increase profits

 - Production of consistent, quality, saleable bricks increases profits

-- Construction costs are lower.
+- Construction costs are lower

-- Maintenance costs are lower.
+- Maintenance costs are lower

-- Payback period is short.
+- The payback period is short

-- Carbon credit generation is possible.
+- Carbon credit generation is possible

 - Reduces annual foreign exchange expenditure on imported coal for brick firing.
 Nepal spends a reported US$153.7 million p.a on coal